Eadric the Wild: Legacy

 In later folklore Eadric is mentioned in connection with the Wild Hunt, and in the tale of Wild Eadric.

 Various branches of the Weld family of England traditionally claim descent from Eadric, including the Welds of the United States and the extinct line of Weld-Blundells.

 Eadric was portrayed by Robert O'Mahoney in the TV drama Blood Royal: William the Conqueror (1990).

+In 2005, the English rose hybridists David Austin Roses introduced the rose Wild Edric.

+Wild Eadric returns every year to fight Picot de Say as part of the Mummer's play during the Clun Green Man Festival.